Brian Herbert Medlin: Later career

 After his retirement from Flinders University, Medlin moved to Victoria with his wife, Christine Vick, and spent some years regenerating a 10-acre property at Wimmera with native vegetation.
 He retained an interest in many subjects including natural history, literature, current affairs and photography.
 He died in 2004.

 Writings

 In 1957, while still studying at Adelaide University, Medlin published an article titled "Ultimate principles and ethical egoism" that continues to be seen as a significant contribution to debates about egoism.
 For example In 2007, Stephen R.C.
-Hicks wrote, in reference to this essay, “Brian Medlin was representative” of his generation in tending to scepticism and non-naturalism.
-His 1963 article “The origin of motion” is discussed in detail in N. Strobach's “The Moment of Change” (2013).
+Hicks wrote, in reference to this essay, "Brian Medlin was representative" of his generation in tending to skepticism and non-naturalism.
+His 1963 article "The origin of motion" is discussed in detail in N. Strobach's "The Moment of Change" (2013).
 Medlin also wrote poetry, which was widely published in Australian periodicals through the 1950s and 1960s, and short fiction, often using the pseudonym Timothy Tregonning.
 Many unpublished works are in the Brian Medlin Collection at Flinders University.
-A collection of his essays, stories and poems titled The Level-Headed Revolutionary was published by Wakefield Press in 2021.
+A collection of his essays, stories and poems was published by Wakefield Press in 2021 under the title The Level-Headed Revolutionary.